Article Collection

 Why Use Docker?

-There is a number of entirely different reasons why you might use Docker.
+There are a number of reasons why you might want to use Docker.

 For example:

-• If the host OS is outdated and can’t be upgraded, a newer version of a component can be run in a Docker container
+If the host OS is outdated and can’t be upgraded, as long as the kernel is satisfactory newer software can run in containers

-• If you want to try some software, but not risk it making modifications to your host OS, you might run it in a container
+If you want to try out a program, but not risk it making modifications to your host OS, you can run it in a container

-• Some software is complex to install, so its authors might have prepared ready-to-use Docker containers, good for beginners
+Some software is complex to install, so its authors might have prepared ready-to-use Docker containers, which is good for beginners

-• Container images (most often Docker, but could also be others) can be used as basic units for software deployment, especially in the cloud such as in Kubernetes
+Container images can be used as basic units for software deployment, especially in the cloud, e.g. in Kubernetes

 Why Not Use Docker?